-- 1) Spring semester, summer semester and fall semester graduates can all receive diplomas from the commencement ceremony in December. - (2) Students who are unable to attend the commencement ceremony can receive diploma by mail or pick up directly from the Academic Affairs Division or Registrar's office after January 31st.
+- Graduates from the Spring semester, summer semester and fall semester can all receive diplomas at the commencement ceremony in December. - 2 Students unable to attend the commencement ceremony can receive their diploma by postal mail or pick up directly from the Academic Affairs Division or Registrar's office after the commencement ceremony.
+Those who will graduate on January 31 can receive after that date.